-Covering hip-hop, R&B and popular culture for a decade, Jayson Rodriguez, currently a creative producer for Vevo, has interviewed some of the biggest names in music during his career, including Drake, Alicia Keys, Kanye West, Ke$ha, Jimmy Iovine and Dr. Dre, among others.
+Covering hip-hop, R&B and popular culture for a decade, Jayson Rodriguez, currently a creative producer for Vevo, has interviewed some of the biggest names in music during his career, including Drake, Alicia Keys, Kanye West, Fifth Harmony, Jimmy Iovine and Dr. Dre, among others.

-In 2007, his sit down with Jay-Z earned him recognition by MTV News, where he served as a staff writer for five years, as one of the 10 best interviews of the year, where his work was highlighted among peers Sway Calloway, John Norris and Suchin Pak.
+In 2007, his sit down with Jay-Z earned him recognition by MTV as one of the 10 best interviews of the year, where his work was highlighted among peers Sway Calloway, John Norris and Suchin Pak.
+As a reporter at MTV News, Rodriguez also covered Barack Obama’s inauguration, Michael Jackson’s funeral and Shyne’s release from prison after nine years.

-Rodriguez also exercised his talents beyond news gathering, producing for television and video content, including 2009’s “Chris Brown: The Interview” (MTV), 2016’s Keep It 1600: Wale at the White House (Revolt), the Live Nation documentary, “Can’t Stop, Won’t Stop: A Bad Boy Story” (Apple Music) and contributing freelance pieces to various media outlets, including Billboard, Latina and Rolling Stone (“Drake’s Big Break“).
+Rodriguez also exercised his talents beyond news gathering, producing broadcast and digital content, including 2009’s “Chris Brown: The Interview” (MTV), 2016’s Keep It 1600: Wale at the White House (Revolt), the Live Nation documentary, “Can’t Stop, Won’t Stop: A Bad Boy Story” (Apple Music) and contributing freelance pieces to various media outlets, including Billboard, Latina and Rolling Stone (“Drake’s Big Break“).

 From May 2011 to December 2012, he served on the staff of XXL magazine as its executive editor, where across 12 issues he penned four cover stories, supervised the editorial, art and online staff and contributed to the brand’s digital strategy.